Clock Setup Tutorial

 Under the ‘Running Time’ section of Clock Properties, you can set up the duration of a business day.
 This requires the Start Time and the Duration of the day (not the end time).

-For example, a 9am – 5pm day would look like this:
+Simul8’s default is to run for a 40 hour week (9am - 5pm Monday - Friday).
+For example, a 9am - 5pm day would look like this:

 If your process runs for 24 hours per day, you should set Running time as below.

-As of Simul8 2016 and later, there are also options to include an extension of Overtime in the simulation day.
+There are also options to include an extension of Overtime in the simulation day.
 Check the box for “Extend with Overtime”, and then enter the maximum time to be added to the clock at the end of the day to help process items in the system.
 Arrivals will cease during overtime to allow other objects to process work after hours.
 The maximum time entered is in the format of the current time units for the simulation.

 The below screenshot offers an example of a simulation day running from 9am-5pm, but will continue processing work for an additional 60 minutes until 6pm to try and clear the system.